OldUser101/mines/README.md

 hardware, which I never actually resolved.
 This is the purpose of the `REAL_MACHINE` flag, which just disables disk use.

+There is also a `SPECIAL` flag which adds some extra messages, though I can't remember why.

 Mines was written in October/November 2023.

 ## License